C 16 (Cefprozil 250 mg)

 Pill imprint C 16 has been identified as Cefprozil 250 mg.

-Cefprozil is used in the treatment of bladder infection; sinusitis; skin infection; pneumonia; bronchitis (and more), and belongs to the drug class second generation cephalosporins.
+Cefprozil is used in the treatment of bladder infection; sinusitis; upper respiratory tract infection; bronchitis; tonsillitis/pharyngitis (and more), and belongs to the drug class second generation cephalosporins.
 There is no proven risk in humans during pregnancy.
 Cefprozil 250 mg is not subject to the Controlled Substances Act.

 See also related documents.